itamames/Quiz3PracticeAnswe/README.md

     } else
     {
         // If the node is not the common ancestor nor contains x/y as a label,
-        // we can just pass up values from recursive calls as are return a + b;
+        // we can just ignore it and all his children return 0;
     }
 }
 ```